 If you or someone you know is rough sleeping

 There are local services available for people who are rough sleeping or sofa surfing.
-You can find out more about these services by reading our Street sheet.

 You can report concerns about rough sleepers at any time through the national Streetlink service.
 StreetLink exists to help end rough sleeping by enabling members of the public to connect people sleeping rough with the local services that can support them.

 Further information can be found on our rough sleepers webpage.

 If you are 16 or 17 years old

 If you are under 18 years of age and are either homeless or at risk of homelessness, you should: